ksmaheshkumar/OpenStack5_LabGuide/README.md

+:hardbreaks:

 OpenStack5_LabGuide
 ===================

-Redhat Enterprise Linux OpenStack Platform Guide
+= Redhat Enterprise Linux OpenStack Platform Guide

 This Guide is developed on Redhat's enterprise distribution of OpenStack.